Melinoë (Hades)

 Melinoë is a character in the 2025 video game Hades II.
-She is the game's protagonist, being the sister of Hades protagonist Zagreus and daughter of its antagonist, Hades.
-She is a witch, and is able to use magic techniques as well as weapons in combat, tasked with saving her father by killing the Titan Chronos.
+She is the game's protagonist as well as the sister of Zagreus, protagonist of the previous and first game of the series Hades, and daughter of Hades himself, his second born.
+She is a witch and is able to use magic techniques as well as weapons in combat, tasked with saving her father by killing the Titan Chronos.
 She is based on the mythological figure of the same name.
-She has received generally positive reception, with her relationships with Hecate and Nemesis being notable ones in the game's story.
+Her character has received generally positive reception, with her relationships with Hecate and Nemesis being particularly praised.

-Appearances
+Like Zagreus, Melinoë is bisexual and can form romantic relationships with Eris, Icarus, Moros, and Nemesis.

+Fictional character biography

 Melinoë appears as the protagonist of Hades II.
-She has trained for some time under the witch Hecate to kill the Titan Chronos in order to save her father, Hades.
+She is the Princess of the Underworld, being the daughter of Hades and Persephone, and the younger sister of Zagreus.
+She was raised by Hecate, who rescued and subsequently hid her from the titan Chronos after he was revived and took vengeance on the House of Hades.
+During the events of the game, Melinoë has very little connection to her family, as she was taken by Hecate as an infant.
+However, she is fiercely loyal to them and will stop at nothing to see them freed from Chronos' imprisonment.

+Under the protection of Hecate in the Crossroads, Melinoë was trained in the art of witchcraft, which lends her the majority of her abilities.
+She is also martially proficient in a variety of weaponry, which she uses in tandem with her magical abilities to fight the armies of Chronos.

 Concept and creation

 Melinoë is based on the mythological figure of the same name from Greek mythology, noted by The Guardian writer Patricia Hernandez as a character believed by some scholars to possibly be a syncretisation of the goddess Persephone.
 The team at Supergiant Games felt that the little information available for Melinoë was compelling, wanting to explore her story and familial connections, as well as "expand [their] vision of the underworld."
 They also desired to "explore and highlight magic in Greek mythology and its often misunderstood connections."
 She is voiced by Judy Alice Lee.